 Based on the constantly changing ways by which consumers access entertainment product, WBHE focuses on maximizing current and next-generation distribution scenarios to make the Studio’s content available to audiences through as many channels, platforms and devices as possible.
 By grouping like business units and streamlining the process of delivering the Studio’s content to consumers in the format of their choice as conveniently as possible, WBHE helps the Studio to maintain an industry-leading and defining role in the rapidly evolving home entertainment marketplace while moving consumers’ home entertainment experiences into a new era.

 DC Entertainment, home to iconic brands DC, Vertigo and MAD, is the creative division charged with strategically integrating its iconic content across Warner Bros. and Time Warner.
 Founded in 2009, DC Entertainment works in concert with many key Warner Bros. divisions to unleash its stories and characters across all media, including but not limited to film, television, consumer products, home entertainment and interactive games.
-In 2014, DC outlined an ambitious film slate to roll out through 2020, including 2016’s hit releases Batman v Superman: Dawn of Justice and Suicide Squad, the highly anticipated 2017 titles Wonder Woman and Justice League as well as Aquaman for 2018.
+In 2014, DC outlined an ambitious film slate to roll out through 2020, including 2017’s hit releases Wonder Woman and Justice League, Aquaman for 2018 and Shazam! for 2019.

 DC Entertainment’s DC Comics has been in continuous publication for more than 60 years, and is the leading comic book publisher in the industry and the creator of some of the world’s most recognized icons.
 DC’s characters continue to headline blockbuster feature films, live-action and animated television series, direct-to-video releases, collectors’ books, online entertainment, digital publishing, countless licensing and marketing arrangements and, most recently, graphic novels.

 Warner Bros.
 Entertainment is headquartered at the Warner Bros.
 Studios lot, 142 acres in Burbank, California, which is considered one of the foremost motion picture and television production and post-production facilities in the world and home to 35 soundstages (including one of the world’s tallest stages, which has an in-ground tank capable of holding more than two million gallons of water).
 In addition, Warner Bros.
 Studio Facilities is responsible for managing the company’s studio in the UK—Warner Bros.
-Studios Leavesden—a 160-acre production facility that has been the production site of many highly acclaimed Warner Bros. movies including the eight Harry Potter films, The Dark Knight and, more recently, The Legend of Tarzan, Wonder Woman, Justice League and the expansion of J.K.
-Rowling’s Wizarding World, Fantastic Beasts and Where to Find Them.
+Studios Leavesden—a 160-acre production facility that has been the production site of many highly acclaimed Warner Bros. movies including the eight Harry Potter films, The Dark Knight and, more recently, Wonder Woman, Justice League, Fantastic Beasts and Where to Find Them and its forthcoming sequel, Fantastic Beasts: The Crimes of Grindelwald.
 It is also the home of Warner Bros.
 Studio Tour London—The Making of Harry Potter, which has become one of the UK’s most popular tourist attractions since opening in March 2012.